-MotoAmerica, a privately owned US-based company founded in 2014, promotes the AMA Superbike Series.
-Sanctioned by the American Motorcyclist Association and the Fédération Internationale de Motocyclisme, the organization oversees eight classes of motorcycle road racing: Superbike, Stock 1000, Supersport, King of the Baggers, Super Hooligan National Championship, Twins Cup, Junior Cup, and Mini Cup.
-Employing approximately 50 people, the company's annual revenue was less than $25 million in 2023.
+MotoAmerica is a privately owned company headquartered in the US, founded in 2014, with approximately 50 employees, and reported $13.9M in revenue as of 2023.
+Functioning as a tier 1 media tech buyer, the company is the organization responsible for promoting the AMA Superbike Series since 2015.
+Sanctioned by the American Motorcyclist Association (AMA) and the Fédération Internationale de Motocyclisme (FIM), MotoAmerica features eight classes of road racing: Superbike, Stock 1000, Supersport, King of the Baggers, Super Hooligan National Championship, Twins Cup, Junior Cup, and Mini Cup.

 Similar Companies